MudBlazor/MudBlazor/CONTRIBUTING.md

 - Component tests ([Link](https://github.com/MudBlazor/MudBlazor/tree/dev/src/MudBlazor.UnitTests/Components))
 - Test components ([Link](https://github.com/MudBlazor/MudBlazor/tree/dev/src/MudBlazor.UnitTests.Viewer/TestComponents))

+## Coding Dos and Don'ts
+- **No code in parameter getter/setter!** See section *Parameter Registration or Why we can't have Logic in Parameter Setters* below
+- **Don't overwrite parameters in components!** See section *Avoid overwriting parameters in Blazor Components* below
+- **No programmatic assignments to another component's parameters** See section *Blazor Component parameter should not be set outside of its component.* below
+- **Don't break stuff!** See section *Unit Testing and Continuous Integration* below
+- **Add a test to guard against others breaking your feature/fix!** See section *Unit Testing and Continuous Integration* below

 ## Parameter Registration or Why we can't have Logic in Parameter Setters
 MudBlazor parameters shall be auto-properties, meaning that there must not be logic in the property getter or setter.
 This rule prevents update-loops and other nasty bugs such as swallowed exceptions due to unobserved async discards.
 "This is quite inconvenient" you may say, where do I call the EventCallback and how to react to parameter changes?
 Luckily the MudBlazor team has got your back.
 Thanks to our ParameterState framework you don't need to keep track of